 Ask for help using grading glasses, to ensure your honey is placed in the correct class.

 Go for the easier classes!
 The light and medium clear honey classes are the most popular, and the most difficult to win.
 If the schedule asks for two jars of honey the jars should match in every respect.

 Honey must be shown in 454g squat glass honey jars.
 Check if plastic or metal lids are specified.
 The judge will look for a full jar of honey.
-If there is a gap between the top of the honey and the lid, the judge will throw out the entry as underweight, without opening the jar.
+If there is an airgap between the top of the honey and the lid, the judge will throw out the entry as underweight, without even opening the jar.
 It pays to slightly overfill the jars.

-Check that you position the label correctly on the jar.
+You should bring the jars to the Show unlabeled.
+The Show Secretary will provide you with labels, showing the class and your entry number.
+Check that you position the labels correctly on the jar.
 If the schedule says ½ inch from the bottom of the jar, make a plywood template to set the label correctly.
 The label should be positioned halfway between the seams of the jar.
 Ensure your lids are clean.